Skip to contents

 pip2

-Next we combine the two pipelines.
-We can do this by using the append function.
+Next we combine the two pipelines using pip_bind().

 pip

-First of all, note that the data step of the second pipeline has been appended with the name of the second pipeline.
-In particular, the first step of the second pipeline has been renamed from data to data.modeling (line 4 in the step column) and likewise the dependencies of the second pipeline have been updated (see lines 5-6 in the depends column).
+First of all, note that the data step of the second pipeline has been renamed automatically to data2 (see line 4 in the step column), which is necessary to avoid name clashes.
+Of course, the data-dependencies of the second pipeline were automatically updated as well (see lines 5-6 in the depends column).

-That is, when appending two pipelines, pipeflow ensures that the step names remain unique in the resulting combined pipeline and therefore automatically renames duplicated step names if necessary.
+Generally, when binding two pipelines, {pipeflow} ensures that the step names remain unique in the resulting combined pipeline and thereby automatically renames duplicated step names if necessary.

 Now, as can be also seen from the graphical representation of the pipeline,

 the two pipelines are not yet connected.
-To make actual use of the combined pipeline, we therefore want to use the output of the first pipeline as input of the second pipeline, that is, we want to use the output of the standardize step as the data parameter input in the data.modeling step.
-One way to achieve this would be to use the replace function as described earlier in the vignette modify the pipeline, for example:
+To make actual use of the combined pipeline, we have to use the output of the first pipeline as input of the second pipeline, that is, we want to use the output of the standardize step as the data parameter input in the data2 step.
+To achieve this, we apply the replace function, which was introduced in the previous vignette modify the pipeline:

 pip